TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 The Mother of Sisterhood represents supreme authority in the Amazon hierarchy.
 Her command is absolute and her presence on the battlefield inspires her sisters to greater feats of martial prowess.

-Amazon Core units (Tribal Warriors, Anakonda Warriors, and Humming Bird Warriors) within 12" of one or more friendly models with this special rule may use that model's Leadership characteristic when taking Leadership tests.
+Amazon Core units (Tribal Warriors, Anakonda Warriors, Totem Warriors, and Eagle Warriors) within 12" of one or more friendly models with this special rule may use that model's Leadership characteristic when taking Leadership tests.

 Once per battle, at the start of any phase during the Amazon player's turn, a model with this special rule may declare a **Sister's Command**.
 Until the end of that turn, all Amazon units within 18" of the model that declared the Sister's Command gain +1 to their Combat Resolution.